 “Black girls in America like me are most likely to be hurt or killed by gun violence.
 Adults and lawmakers aren’t fighting for us.
 So we have to fight for ourselves.
 All girls can change the world, but Black girls are the ones who have always fought the hardest because we had no choice.
 I think Black girls and womxn know the most about how to solve gun violence, so we should always listen to them first.”

-In 15-20 years, Havana sees herself graduated from college, working on her Master’s Degree for Art or Engineering, and writing her book about girls’ education.
+In 15-20 years, Havana sees herself graduated from college, working on her Master’s Degree in art, or engineering, and writing her book about girls’ education.
 “I will also continue to travel to as many countries as possible.
 I love traveling and learning about other cultures.”
-Havana looks up to many girls and women, including Naomi Wadler, Marsai Martin, Yara Shahidi, Malala Yousafzai, the women in her family, and so many others.
-Her message to girls who are underestimated is, “you might be tiny, but your voice is not”.
+Havana looks up to many girls and women, including Naomi Wadler, Marsai Martin, Yara Shahidi, Malala Yousafzai, the women in her family, and so many more.
+Her message to girls who are underestimated is, “you might be tiny, but your voice is not.”
 You can keep up with Havana by following her on Instagram and Twitter.

 “People will try to silence you with words, but you can silence them with your big, giant actions.
 Malala is one girl.
 Beyoncé is one girl.
 I am one girl.
-And I believe one girl is powerful, but a movement of girls is unstoppable.”
+And I believe one girl is powerful, but a movement of girls is unstoppable.”– Havana Chapman-Edwards